apache/nuttx/boards/arm/rp2040/raspberrypi-pico/README.txt

   - INA219 sensor / module (don't forget to define I2C0 GPIOs at "I2C0 GPIO pin assign" in Board Selection menu)
   - Pico Display Pack (ST7789 LCD)
     - RGB leds and buttons are not supported yet.
+  - Pico Audio Pack (PCM5100A I2S DAC)
+    - I2S interface is realized by PIO.

   Not supported:
   - All other devices